Bringing research in space closer to home

 “How many of you experience dizziness when you stand up?”
-Rich asks at our monthly lunch and learn, raising his hand.
-Every hand goes up.
+Professor Richard Hughson asked last year at one of our monthly lunch and learn sessions.
+Every hand went up.
 “You know why that happens?
 Because we all have trouble regulating our blood pressure and adapting quickly to that change from sitting to standing.
 What I want to know is how frequently this might happen, why, and what can we do about it.”

 Astronauts experience accelerated aging in space—very fit astronauts return with stiffened arteries, 10 or 20 years ahead of normal aging.
-Here at the RIA, Rich and his colleagues connect with astronauts on the International Space Station who, with guidance from here on the ground, use an ultrasound machine to measure cardiac function and pumping capacity.
-The astronauts listen to instruction and use the ultrasound wand to send images back to the RIA for review and analysis.
+At the RIA, Hughson and his colleagues connect with astronauts who, with guidance from the team, use an ultrasound machine that is robotically controlled from the RIA lab to measure cardiac function and how blood is pumped through the arteries.
+The astronauts listen to instruction and use the ultrasound probe to send images back to the RIA for review and analysis.

 Rich Hughson is the Schlegel Research Chair in Vascular Aging and Brain Health and his research is changing our understanding of cardiovascular health.